NoxOrg/Nox.Lib.V6/README.md

 cd SampleCurrencyService
 ```
-At this point you can do a normal `dotnet run` which will present you with the standard Microsoft demo WeatherController.
+At this point you can do a normal `dotnet run` which will present you with the standard Microsoft demo WeatherForecast.

 ### Adding Nox
 ---